Platform

 The Solution

-This was made possible by a decade of research data from other buildings, combined with advanced technology, to create digital twins across their estate.
+How is this possible?
+The team at OptimiseAI rely on a decade of research data from other buildings, combined with advanced AI technology such as semantics, to create digital twins based on many disparate data sets.
 These digital twins provide real-time tracking and optimisation features, allowing ScotRail to monitor energy consumption at every level—from entire buildings to individual rooms and systems.

 Implementation

-The intuitive dashboard allowed ScotRail to use the platform with little guidance.
-Immediately ScotRail were able to benefit from immediate recommendations and adjustments, focusing decarbonisation efforts where they’re needed most.
+The simple dashboard allowed ScotRail to use the platform with little guidance.
+Immediately ScotRail could benefit from energy recommendations and adjustments, focusing decarbonisation efforts and investment priorities where they’re needed most.

-The system's real-time tracking capabilities enable ScotRail to test decarbonization strategies within the digital twin, demonstrate ROI, and continuously track and optimise savings.
+The system's real-time tracking capabilities enable ScotRail to test decarbonisation strategies within the digital twin, demonstrate ROI, and continuously track and optimise savings.
+Investment decisions can be based on real data with the payback acurately tracked.

 Results